johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/metrics/metrics_and_visualization.md

 7. Which tool provides more useful evidence for planning refactoring activities?
 Support your answer by comparing the information provided by the two tools.

 The goal is not simply to decide which visualization looks better.
 Consider whether each tool provides evidence that can help a developer identify, prioritize, and investigate a possible refactoring target.

+**Related Patterns from _Object-Oriented Reengineering Patterns_ (OORP)**

+- **Most Valuable First** *(p.29)* -- Work on the parts that carry the most value or risk first.
+The case study is exactly this pattern applied with data: a hotspot only earns a place at the top of the list once the evidence shows it is both worked on heavily and getting worse.

 <br/>